Mama Lisa Facebook Badge

 “Befana” is Italian for “Epiphany”.
 It’s also the name of a character from an interesting legend that strongly influenced the Italian traditions for celebrating this holiday.

 On their way to deliver gifts to the baby Jesus, the Three Wise Men came across a woman named Befana.
 They asked her to come with them, but she refused, saying she had too much housework to do.
-Later she realized she was wrong.
+Later she realized she had made a mistake.
 She ran off with her broom in search of the Magi, bearing her own presents for the baby Jesus.
 But she never caught up to them.
 It’s said that Befana is still searching for the baby Jesus.

 In Italy, it’s Befana, and not Santa Claus, who goes around giving gifts to all the children, in imitation of the Three Wise men bringing gifts to Jesus.